antoine-de/mimirsbrunn/README.md

 #### ntfs2mimir

 - This tool imports data from the ntfs files into Mimir.
 It is recommended to run ntfs integration **after** OSM or cosmogony integration so that stops are attached to admins.
+You can get these data from [Navitia](https://navitia.opendatasoft.com/explore).

 - To import all those data into Mimir, you only have to do:
 ```shell